Latest COVID-19 updates

 Handwashing and hand sanitizing stations, restrooms, and station materials will be cleaned between groups

 Individuals participating through Community Respite who cannot wear a mask due to medical, functional, or practical reasons should consider adding this exemption to their person-centered plan (ISP).
+Others may choose to get a doctor's note stating that they cannot wear a mask and the reason.

 We will follow CDC protocol in the event an individual or staff develops symptoms or tests positive